 The AMETEK Stock Fund of certain employee savings plans of AMETEK are combined under the AMETEK, Inc. Master Trust ("Master Trust") agreement with the Trustee.
 Participating plans purchase units of participation in the AMETEK Stock Fund based on their contributions to such fund along with income that the fund may earn, less distributions made to the plans' participants.
-The AMETEK Stock Fund consists primarily of AMETEK common stock and a small portion may also be invested in short-term securities to help accommodate daily transactions.
-The AMETEK Stock Fund is considered a level 1 investment within the fair value hierarchy.
+The AMETEK Stock Fund consists primarily of AMETEK common stock and a small portion may also be invested in short-term securities or cash to help accommodate daily transactions.
+The AMETEK Stock Fund, short-term securities, and cash are considered level 1 investments within the fair value hierarchy.